Menu Close

 Why Does Concrete Conduct Electricity?

-Concrete is made up of chemical components that have free ions.
-Concrete conducts electricity through these ions.
-The conductivity of any substance is dependent on the resistance it offers.
-The ions of Silicon, Aluminium, Calcium, sulfur and others, help conduct electricity but there not great conductors.
+The ions of Silicon, Aluminium, Calcium, sulfur and others, help conduct electricity, but they’re poor conductors.
 It’s by other factors not native to concrete that help it become a better conductor.
 Things like water and steel rebar.

 What Makes Something Conduct Electricity?